1. Teachers’ Experience

 In order to sign out from ONEder Academy Website, click the “Sign Out” button.

-2. Teacher Guide, Student Workbook, and Certificate of Completion
+2. Teacher Guide, Student Workbook, Certificate of Completion and more

-To download the Teacher Guide, Student Workbook, and Certificate of Completion for each of the courses navigate to “My Courses” tab.
+To access the PDF files (Teacher Guide, Student Workbook, Certificate of Completion, Answer Key, and the instructions how to download the Students Workbooks in Google Docs format) for each of the courses navigate to “My Courses” tab.

 Once in “My Courses” tab click on one of the courses.